 It was purchased by a group of Locomotive Department members at the time when the Bluebell only had eight locomotives, and we were looking for a more powerful addition to the fleet.
 Discovered to be in worse condition than initially apparent, and with a number of other locomotives arriving in the following years, it has never been used on the Bluebell.
 At one time, during a national coal shortage, consideration was given to overhauling it and returning it to traffic as an oil-burning locomotive.

 With no forseeable use for it on the Bluebell Railway, in 1998 it was placed on long-term loan to a museum close to its original industrial working territory, the Rutland Railway Museum (now Rocks by Rail - the Living Ironstone Museum).
 Initially stored off site, the loco was transferred to the museum site near Cottesmore in May 2010 and can currently be seen in the exhibition building awaiting conservation work.

-During late 2020 agreement was reached for the Bluebell Railway to sell the locomotive to the Museum so that it can remain in Rutland, and it is currently the subject of an appeal by them to raise around £10,000 to buy the locomotive and for its repair, re-assembly and conservation as a historic museum exhibit.
+During late 2020 agreement was reached for the Bluebell Railway to sell the locomotive to the Museum so that it can remain in Rutland, and it was the subject of an appeal by them to raise around £10,000 to buy the locomotive and for its repair, re-assembly and conservation as a historic museum exhibit.

 Right: 'Stamford"' at Pilton in 1966 (T.J.
 Edgington)

 Built: 1927, Avonside, Bristol, Works No.1972

 Final industrial Number: Stewarts & Lloyds No.24